mothur/mothur.github.io/_wiki/filter.shared.md

 The keepties parameter is used with the rarepercent parameter.
-It allows you indicate you want to keep the OTUs with the same abundance as the first \'not rare\' OTU.
+It allows you indicate you want to keep the OTUs with the same abundance as the first 'not rare' OTU.
 For example if you have 10 OTUs, rarepercent=20 abundances of 20, 18, 15, 15, 10, 5, 3, 3, 3, 1. keepties=t, would remove the 10th OTU, but keep the 9th because its abundance ties the 8th OTU. keepties=f would remove OTUs 9 and 10.
 Default=T.